A Quick Guide To Marketing For Nonprofits - Part 1 by Hillary Weeks

 This character-by-committee works for some organizations, but there will always be a bit of distance between who you create and who you’re writing to.

-World famous copywriter Parris Lampropoulos says that the best way to think of your target audience is to write like you’re talking to someone you care about.
+A-list copywriter Parris Lampropoulos says that the best way to think of your target audience is to write like you’re talking to someone you care about.

 You know your community best.
 Who would benefit the most from your product or service?
 Maybe think about the first person you ever helped.
 What are concepts that would resonate with them?
 What kind of words do they use when they talk about certain issues?
 What do you provide that solves a problem for them?